vitaly-t/pg-monitor/README.md

 #### [detailed]

 Optional.
-When set, it reports such connection details as user@database.
+When set, it reports such connection details as `user@database`.

 When not set, it defaults to the value of [monitor.detailed].